ucdavisdatalab/Spatial_SQL/README.md

 1. Right click on the Spatialite section in the Browser Panel and select *New connection*
 1. Navigate to and select your *sfbay.sqlite* database.
 Click *Open*.
 1. In the Browser Panel, expand your *sfbay*.sqlite database to see the tables and views.
 It will list the tables we created plus some default tables that come with the database that we don't need to worry about.
 1. Double click the tables or views to add them to the map canvas.  **Note:** Tables and (especially) views with a lot of records will take a while to load.
 If a dialog asks about the CRS transformation you want to use, select the default option and click *OK*.
-I advise adding one at a time and saving yoru QGIS project after each table addition just in case it crashes.
+I advise adding one at a time and saving your QGIS project after each table addition just in case it crashes.
 1. Now you can access the symbology, labels, and other standard tools in the *Layer Properties* for each layer, just as you would any other spatial dataset in QGIS.